ray-project/kuberay/docs/guidance/text-summarizer-rayservice.md

 This RayService configuration contains some important settings:

-* Its `tolerations` for workers match the taints on the GPU node group (which has taints), so they can be scheduled on either GPU or CPU node.
-We don't add these to head nodes to head node from being allocated to GPU node.
+* The `tolerations`` for workers allow them to be scheduled on nodes without any taints or on nodes with specific taints.
+However, workers will only be scheduled on GPU nodes because we set `nvidia.com/gpu: 1` in the Pod's resource configurations.
     ```yaml
     # Please add the following taints to the GPU node.
     tolerations: